cowprotocol/docs/docs/cow-protocol/tutorials/arbitrate/autopilot.md

 The autopilot also checks that [ERC-1271](/cow-protocol/reference/core/signing-schemes#erc-1271) signatures are currently valid.

-This steps tries to guarantees that all available orders can be settled on CoW Protocol without further checks from the solvers.

 ## Solver competition

 Once an auction is ready, the autopilot sends a `/solve` request to each solver.